American Addiction Centers Spotlights Veteran Stories in Honor of Flag Day

 After his discharge, Dr. Little sought treatment, began a new life in recovery and shifted his career focus to addressing addiction.
 A significant portion of his career has been dedicated not only to treating the disease, but encouraging other veterans to not be afraid to reach out for help.

-“For military veterans there’s a sense that addiction equal weakness, failure or a lack of morals, and for years it’s been ‘treated’ with punishment,” said Dr. Little, the medical director of Laguna Treatment Hospital.
+“For military veterans there’s a sense that addiction equal weakness, failure or a lack of morals, and for years it’s been ‘treated’ with punishment,” said Dr. Little, the medical director of Laguna Treatment Center.
 “The good news is that today, veterans have much better access to care.”